cervoise/linuxprivcheck/README.md

 Standalone ELF will be in *./dist/*

+### Known issues
+ * Will not work if the libc version needed is not on your target

 ## Help

-If you need help with SUID and cronjob lists check this repo: https://github.com/cervoise/suid-bin/
+If you need help with SUID and cronjob lists check this repo: https://github.com/cervoise/suid-bin/ or this project: https://github.com/TH3xACE/SUDO_KILLER.

+If you need to find passwords you can look on https://github.com/AlessandroZ/LaZagne or https://github.com/0xmitsurugi/gimmecredz.